fsemke/libft/README.md

 # libft
-In libft are a set of standard C library functions.
+In libft are a set of rewritten standard C library functions.
 Its a 42Wolfsburg project.
+We need this library to use it in the future C projects.

 ## libc functions
 - ft_atoi